Pseudevernia consocians: Description

 The photobiont partner of Pseudevernia consocians is the green algal species Trebouxia jamesii.

 Habitat and distribution

 Pseudevernia consocians has a distribution that encompasses the mountains of Mexico, extending further south into Central America.
-In addition, it is found growing in the Great Lakes and Appalachian region of eastern North America.
+In addition, it is found growing in the Great Lakes and Appalachian region of eastern North America, with disjunct populations extending into Western Canada.
 It is common on conifers, with a particular preference for pine trees.
 In the Appalachian Mountains, it occurs in dry and acidic environments, particularly in middle-to-high elevation habitats, where it grows between plates of bark and on branches.